Optimal investment with insider information using Skorokhod & Russo-Vallois integration: Anticipative Portfolio Optimization (APO)

 Thus, the conditional distribution $(B(s)\mid B(u), B(t))$ is given by

 and we can simulate $B(s)$ through the expression

 where $Z\sim N(0,1)$.

-In Figure~\ref{Fig.BB0} we show different instances of the algorithm of Brownian bridges ending in zero.
+In Figure~\ref{Fig.BB0} we illustrate multiple realizations of the algorithm that generates a Brownian bridge by conditioning it to start at a given point and return to a specified endpoint, in this case zero, a the fixed time horizon.
+This construction is particularly useful in modeling constrained random evolutions, where the terminal condition is known in advance.

-We apply this algorithm with different values of $b\sim N(e,64)$ to simulate 64-day paths of a stock with initial value 100, $\mu=0.03$ and $\sigma=0.3$.
-For each path, we perform the algorithm of Section \ref{Algorithm} to get the value of the problem under forward and Skorokhod integration.
-We repeat the process to get a distribution of the value of the problem.
-We compare the distribution under these integration approaches, where we consider a risk-free rate of $0.0027$.
-The number of days and the risk-free rate we choose are pretty similar to the exercise before.
+We apply the simulation with different values of $b\sim N(e,64)$, so that each simulated path spans 64 trading days, which aligns with the example applied to the Treasury Bond Future in the previous section.
+In this simulation, we assume the financial instrument is represented by a geometric Brownian motion with initial value 100, $\mu=0.03$ and $\sigma=0.3$, and we consider a risk-free rate of $0.0027$ to compute the portfolio.
+For each path, we perform the algorithm described in Section \ref{Algorithm} which involve computing the value of a stochastic optimization problem under two different stochastic calculus frameworks: Russo Vallois forward and Skorokhod integration.
+Once the values under each integration approach are computed for every path, we repeat the entire simulation 50 thousand times to build distributions of terminal outcomes.
+This allows us to compare how the choice of integration strategy affects the overall distribution of the problem's solution.

 In Figure~\ref{Fig.Distribution}, we compare different mean values of the distribution of $b$.
-At the top we use the expected value $e=0$, at the middle $e=0.5$ and at the bottom $e=1$.
-We see that in all cases the mean of the value of the problem increases if the mean of $b$ increases and that under Skorokhod integration, the distribution of the value of the problem has a bigger mean and a lower variance than under forward integration.
+At the top we use the expected value $e=1$, at the middle $e=0$, and at the bottom $e=-1$.
+We see that in all cases the mean value of the problem increases if the mean of $b$ increases and that, under Skorokhod strategy, the distribution of the value of the problem has bigger means than under Russo-Vallois forward strategy and the difference of variances are negligible.
+Despite this difference, the resulting histograms display a remarkably similar overall shape, which suggests tat both approaches reflect a comparable underlying dynamic, even though their formulation differ.

+We remind the reader that we are employing constant parameters in our comparisons primarily due to a key limitation of the Skorokhod strategy: it admits a closed-form solution only under the assumption of constant coefficients.
+While this constraint does not apply to the other methods considered, such as the Russo-Vallois strategy, which could potentially yield better performance under time-varying parameters, we restrict the setting to maintain a fair and analytically tractable comparison, as we show in the next section.

-\subsection{Properties and comparison of methods}
+\subsection{Properties and Comparison of Methods}